Royal Academy of Dramatic Art

-It is one of the oldest drama schools in the United Kingdom, founded in 1904 by Sir Herbert Beerbohm Tree.
+RADA is one of the oldest drama schools in the United Kingdom, founded in 1904 by Sir Herbert Beerbohm Tree.
 It moved to buildings on Gower Street in 1905.
-It was granted a Royal Charter in 1920 and a new theatre was built on Malet Street, behind the Gower Street buildings that was opened by Edward, Prince of Wales, in 1921.
+It was granted a royal charter in 1920 and a new theatre was built on Malet Street, behind the Gower Street buildings, which was opened in 1921 by Edward, Prince of Wales.
 It received its first government subsidy in 1924.
 RADA currently has five theatres and a cinema.
-The school’s Principal Industry Partner is Warner Bros.
+The school's principal industry partner is Warner Bros.
 Entertainment.